OHDSI/sandbox/ETL-PCORnet-to-OMOP/readme.md

 # Intro

-PCORnet CDM contains many similar fields to OMOP CMD.
+PCORnet CDM contains many similar fields to OMOP CDM.
 It is feasible to convert the data.
 Note that ETL for reverse direction exists also.

 # Approach